spring-attic/spring-native/README.md

 A. Sure, but please recognize this is an experimental project, we aren't at the polishing javadoc stage right now :)

+Feature Options

+These can be specified on the call to native image:

+`-Dverbose=true` will output lots of information about the feature behaviour as it processes auto configuration and chooses which to include.
+`-Dmode=light` will flip the feature into a lightweight mode that only supplies substitutions and initialization configuration.
+It will no longer set reflection, resource or proxy data - relying on the project to supply that.
+See the `jafu` sample for an example of this usage.